 Besame Cosmetics

-Bésame makes two different kinds of affordable mascara aimed at capturing a vintage aesthetic: the 1920 refillable cake mascara and 1940 cream.
+Bésame makes an affordable mascara aimed at capturing a vintage aesthetic: 1930 Cake Mascara, Eyeliner & Brow Definer.

 Since leading ladies of old needed their makeup to withstand the long days under movie set lights, you know this is some smudge-resistant mascara that works.
 It’s designed for multi-use as eyebrow filler and eyeliner as well.
 Just add an extra drop of water to the cake for these uses.

-Based in Southern California, products are made in the USA, zero-waste mascara included.
-All products are gluten-free, PETA’s Beauty Without Bunnies-certified cruelty-free, and many are vegan.
+Based in Southern California, Bésame products are made in the USA.
+All products are gluten-free, cruelty-free, and many are vegan.

 Dab Herb Make-Up

-Dab Herb is a “Nature to Nurture” zero-waste beauty brand that believes “beauty and self-care are inseparable from sustainability, transparency, and wellness”.
+Dab Herb is a small batch “Nature to Nurture” zero-waste beauty brand that believes “beauty and self-care are inseparable from sustainability, transparency, and wellness”.

 My Personal Review of Dab Herb’s Powder Mascara Set: